OnizukaLab/FedMeasure/README.md

 * participation_rate: The rate of clients who participate per global communication rounds.
 * sample_num: The number of clients who participate per global communication rounds. (automatically determined)
 * total_data_rate: The rate of data samples to use. (only using for MNIST and CIFAR-10)
-* device: Machine information
+* device: Machine informatio.
-* criterion: Loss function
+* criterion: Loss function.
-* alpha_label: The degree of label heterogeneity (only using for MNIST and CIFAR-10)
+* alpha_label: The degree of label heterogeneity. (only using for MNIST and CIFAR-10)
-* alpha_size: The degree of data size heterogeneity (only using for MNIST and CIFAR-10)
+* alpha_size: The degree of data size heterogeneity. (only using for MNIST and CIFAR-10)
+* dataset_name: Name of the dataset to be used.

 The list `dataset_names` contains the names of the available datasets.
 Each dataset can be used by setting `dataset_name = dataset_names[i]` where `i` is the following number.